nazarena254/djangoHeroku/README.md

     'django.contrib.auth',
     'django.contrib.contenttypes',
     'django.contrib.sessions',
-    'django.contrib.messages',
+    'django.contrib.* messages',
     'django.contrib.staticfiles',
     'insta',
     'bootstrap4',
     'crispy_forms',
+    'cloudinary',
 ]
 ```

 ## Requirements.txt

-If your under a virtual environment run the command below to generate the requirements.txt file which heroku will use to install python package dependencies
+ 'cloudinary',If your under a virtual environment run the command below to generate the requirements.txt file which heroku will use to install python package dependencies

 `pip freeze > requirements.txt`
 Make sure you have the following packages if not install the using pip then run the command above again